-VMA-222 Painting II 3 Credits
+VMA-222 Painting II

 This course emphasizes developing students' personal sense of aesthetics and increasing their awareness of the painting process.
 Students choose to work in either acrylic or oil paint while exploring color theory, composition, value, and paint application.
 Class time includes one-on-one instruction and group critiques.
-Prerequisite: Painting I (VMA122) or permission of instructor.
+Prerequisite: Painting I (VMA122) or Instructor permission.

-VMA-223 Water Color II 3 Credits
+VMA-223 Water Color II

 Focusing on developing one's personal sense of aesthetics and style, this course explores various techniques used in watercolor.
 The course places emphasis on creating cohesive, well-composed paintings, while it develops an understanding of the elusive properties of spontaneity and transparency as they relate to the medium of watercolor paint.
-Prerequisite: Watercolor I (VMA123) or permission of instructor.
+Prerequisite: Watercolor I (VMA123) or Instructor permission.

-VMA-224 Printmaking II 3 Credits
+VMA-224 Printmaking II

 A continuation of Printmaking I (VMA124), this course further develops the techniques of drypoint, engraving, woodcut, and monotype while focusing on thematic development and content.
 The course explores the more complex methods of color printing.
 It encourages experimentation in a self-motivated workshop environment.
 Class time includes one-on-one instruction and group critiques.
-Prerequisite: Printmaking I (VMA124) or permission of instructor.
+Prerequisite: Printmaking I (VMA124) or Instructor permission.